 |Power Mode||Regularly Gets Stuck|

 |3-Stage Cleaning System||Weak Navigation System|

 |Works With All Floor Types||Purchase Roomba 650|

 That’s everything we can write about the advantages and disadvantages of Roomba 650 and ILIFE A4.
 ILIFE A4 and Roomba 650 have everything that a robotic vacuum should have.
-They do have some minor issues and bugs, but these two can surely get the job done.
+They do have some minor issues and bugs, but these two can certainly get the job done.

 ILIFE and iRobot have superb support teams, and those guys can help with anything you might need.
 I’ve talked with both sides, and I must say that the communication was fruitful.
 All of my questions got answered, and I always received professional tips and answers.

 They answer pretty quick, and there are several ways for us to communicate.
 For instance, we can reach them by phone, email or live chat.

 8. Comparison Chart: Roomba 650 vs ILIFE A4